alexsaunderswps/User-Guides/finished/English/markdown_files/cable_creation_guide.md

 10. Cut and secure remaining end of sleeving 1/2 - 1 inch past rope end.

 ## How to apply electrical tape
-1. Electrical tape should be slightly streched during application.
+1. Electrical tape should be slightly stretched during application.
 2. *This stretching helps the tape to bind to a surface or itself.*
 3. Each wrap should overlap the previous wrap by 1/2 the tape width.
 4. When taping a joint, start at least 2" before the joint.